Always speak with your provider before starting low dose aspirin or any other medication.

 - No differences in developmental outcomes of the infants up to age 18 months.

-There are certainly risks with regular-dose aspirin, so it’s important to make sure that if you do begin an aspirin regimen, you’re taking a low dose (81 mg).
+There are certainly risks with regular-dose aspirin, so it’s important to make sure that if your prescriber puts you on an aspirin regimen, you’re taking a low dose (81 mg).

 If you have a planned C-section, it’s a good idea to discuss your low-dose aspirin regimen with your healthcare provider to determine whether to stop taking it prior to the C-section.

 - ACOG Committee Opinion Number 743.
 “Low-Dose Aspirin Use During Pregnancy.”
 ACOG.
 American College of Obstetricians and Gynecologists, May 2018.
 Web.
-Retrieved at: https://www.acog.org/Clinical-Guidance-and-Publications/Committee-Opinions/Committee-on-Obstetric-Practice/Low-Dose-Aspirin-Use-During-Pregnancy?IsMobileSet=false.
+Reaffirmed 2023: https://www.acog.org/Clinical-Guidance-and-Publications/Committee-Opinions/Committee-on-Obstetric-Practice/Low-Dose-Aspirin-Use-During-Pregnancy?IsMobileSet=false.